C4rloS0t0/STM32F4_MAKE_Project/README.md

 # As a template
 You should replace this with your _own_ README if you are using this as a template.

+# prerequisites
+Openocd
+gdb-multiarch
+binutils-arm-none-eabi // confirm

+# flashing commands
+Work in progres:
+for some reason flashing in this repository lefts uc in a reset state:
+    "Can not connect to target.
+Please use 'connect under reset" Workaround is to push reset button and use "make flash" after that, ecu can be reflashed via stflash or make flash.
+TODO: figure out what is misconfigured in openocd settings or ld layout...

+    make flash
+    st-flash write awesomesauce.bin 0x8000000
+    st-flash write bin/stm32/nucleo-f446re.bin 0x8000000